JLonzo707/JLonzo707/README.md

 - 💞️ I’m looking to collaborate on ...
 Any Python projects that are related to my interests.
 - 📫 How to reach me ... email me @ alfredoalonzo995@gmail.com or find me on LinkedIn (Jerry Alonzo)
 - 😄 Pronouns: ...
 He / Him
 - ⚡ Fun fact: ...
-I was in a WWE TV comercial when I was a kid.
+I was in a WWE TV commercial when I was a kid.

 <!---
 JLonzo707/JLonzo707 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.